 How is Peripheral Arterial Disease Treated?

 Studies have shown walking is the best medicine for PAD, both as treatment and as prevention.
 The pain caused by PAD, although uncomfortable, is not damaging to your feet and legs, and we encourage you to walk until you feel pain, rest until it subsides, then continue walking, gradually increasing your walking time to 30-60 minutes daily.
-We also encourage you to take advantage of the Heart Foundation’s free community walking program, which you can access here.
+We also encourage you to take advantage of the Heart Foundation’s free community walking program.